brialparker/ArchivesSpace_scripts/README.md

 **create_top_containers.py**
 Takes a csv of barcodes, box numbers, accession or resource uris, and location uris, and creates top containers, associating them to the accession/resource and location in csv.

+**resource_type_update.py**
+This is my attempt to assign resource types to imported resources by checking for terms in the resource title.